 Q3) How long do I need to finish the course?

 Ans: The course is self-paced.
 How long will it take to finish the course, this depends on your technical background, your previous experience in writing software for embedded systems, and how much time you are planning to dedicate for the course per day.
 Based on our clients’ feedback, a minimum of 24 hours in total is needed to finish the course.
 Nevertheless, you can always use the search feature of the course to quickly locate the topics you are most interested in.

 Q4) How much does the course cost?

-Ans: A one month subscription costs 299 USD only.
-The membership will give you access to the course and associated content for the selected period (30 days from the date of purchase) in addition to technical support for the covered content.
-The course can also be conducted face to face on-site, contact us to get a quote.
+Ans: A one-month subscription costs 299 USD only.
+The membership will give you access to the course and associated content for the selected period (30 days from the date of purchase) in addition to technical support for the covered material.
+The course can also be conducted face to face on-site, or face to face remotely using Zoom, contact us to get a quote.

 Q5) I am planning to use a different development board for my prototype ( ex: nRF52 DK or Nordic Thingy:52), is the course still useful for me ?

 Ans: Yes.
 The reason why we chose the nRF52840 DK is that it utilizes the high-end SoC in the nRF5x family(nRF52 and nRF51), which means it supports all BLE 5.0 features offered by Nordic.

 Both the nRF52 DK, and the Nordic Thingy:52 boards utilize the mainstream nRF52832 SoC.
 You can think of the nRF52840 as a superset of all nRF5x SoCs, except the newly added nRF52811 and nRF52833 which are dedicated for direction finding and extended temperature operation.